 Batch Grilling Chicken is a team effort.
 I make several different marinades like I do when I Batch Broil Chicken and my husband does the grilling with me acting as

 nag assistant to make sure the different flavors do not get mixed up.

-Marinade Recipes for Batch Grilling Chicken:
+Marinade Recipe Ideas for Batch Grilling Chicken:

-How We Batch Grill Chicken:
+How to Batch Grill Chicken:

 I marinate the chicken at least 2 hours prior to grilling.

 My husband lights the coals and once they are close to ready he evenly distributes them.

 Then my husband puts out one variety at a time.
 Each flavor gets its own row, which makes it easier to keep the flavors organized, but makes it a little harder to grill because he can’t just randomly move pieces to get them over the hot spot or move them from a hot spot.
 So the cooking time can vary quite a bit.
 My husband turns them and moves them a bit more frequently within the row than when he is just cooking 1 -2 pounds of chicken.